MaxB0u/spring24-ditto_thesis/sender_receiver/README.md

 The flow number of the traffic should be set as an environment variable named `FLOW`.
 For instance, setting it to `1` will indicate that all packets sent with this instance of the program belong to flow 1, which will be encoded in the last byte of the packets sent.

+## Packet traces

+The packet traces are not provided as some of them are based on private CAIDA or Locked Shields data for which you need an NDA.
+Right now uniformly distributed data can be used.
+For other data types, please generate your own traces and modify the `lib.rs` file where the data is read from a file to use your filenames.